gabenespoli/vim-colors-snooker/README.md

 `g:sumach_high_contrast`: Default 1 to enable the "inverse" look for diffs and some other elements (where the background is red and the foreground is the background color, for example).
 Set to 0 to make these elements more subtle by using the "non-inverse" version.

+`g:sumach_color_cursor`: Default 0 for the cursor to be the foreground color.
+Set to 1 for the cursor to be blue.

 ## Commands

 `:SumachContrastToggle`: A function is provided to toggle between high and low contrast settings.
 This function just changes the value of the `g:sumach_high_contrast` variable and then calls `:colorscheme sumach`.
 I use the following mapping in my vimrc (similar to the `yob` mapping in vim-unimpaired).